← Back to ArticlesTraining Tips

 • Later.
 Groin guard, headgear, and other sparring gear if needed

-This approach spreads the cost and ensures you only buy what you'll actually use.
+This approach spreads the cost and ensures you only buy what you will actually use.

 Where to Buy Boxing Equipment